SMU senior awarded prestigious Marshall scholarship

-The only student from a Texas university to receive the honor, Isabelle will use the two-year scholarship to further her studies on climate and policymaking at both Oxford and Durham Universities in England.
+The only student from a Texas university to receive the honor, Isabelle will use the two-year scholarship to further her studies on climate and policymaking in the United Kingdom.

 From the beaches of Australia to the bayous of Louisiana, Isabelle finds her inspiration in the places where water meets land.
 The Austin native spent part of her childhood in Australia, where she learned to love snorkeling near the coral reefs, then studied abroad on the North Island of New Zealand and conducted research on the sinking wetlands of southern Louisiana.

 “My personal experiences spark my drive to make a difference, but approaching environmental issues from the public policy perspective gives me hope of affecting change,” Isabelle says.
 “As a Marshall Scholar, I plan to use my time in the UK to link science with effective policy and gain a British perspective for future policymaking.”

 SMU nominated Isabelle for the Marshall Scholars program, which was established in 1953 by the British government to express thanks to the United States for aid received under the Marshall Plan after World War II.
 The award is considered second only to the Rhodes Scholarship in prestige.
 Isabelle is SMU’s third Marshall Scholar – the first at SMU was Rebekah Hurt in 2005, the second was Rahfin Faruk in 2016.